Ethoe/S11LoL/README.md

   * **Mikael's Blessing**() - Same but it also restores 100-200 HP.
 This is just a nice little change that helps survivability.
   * **Ardent Censer**() - Same
   * **Staff of Flowing Water**() - Healing or shielding an ally gives both units 15% movespeed and 20-40ap based on level.
 This feels like an ardent that is bought for AP carries rather than ADCs.
 Good for if you have a mage bot lane carry with you.

+## Starting:
+  * **Emberknife/Hailblade**() - Deals more dmg and restores mana versus jungle camps.
+The item disappears and gives you its stats after 5 smites.
+The only difference is red smite/blue smite when you buy the item.
+  * **Dark Seal**() - No longer has the extra pot regen passive so you aint stacking it any more singed.
+  * **Doran's Ring** - Stackable, deal 5 on hit dmg to minions and restores 6mana on minion kill.
+If you are full mana or don't have mana you restor 3 health instead.
+Great starting item and even stronger for non mana champs now.
+  * **Tear of the Goddess**(Mana Stack) - **DO NOT START THIS, I REPEAT DO NOT START THIS** you can now buy this at the start of the game but it gives no useful stats, not even for mana.
+It's max stacks is 450 mana and you need to use a damaging spell to stack this, it double stacks if you hit an enemy champion.
+It does not refund any mana and does not give the mana from the stack.
+If you want this early shove the first 3 waves and cheater recall for this.
+  * **Support Items**() - These are the same.
+  * **Doran's Shield** - Stackable, now restores up to 40 hp over 8s after taking dmg from champion or large jungle monster.
+I'm not sure of the power level of this versus the current Dshield.
+  * **Doran's Blade** - Stackable, gives 2.5% omnivamp reduced for AoE attacks.
+This is good and helps spellcasters sustain.
+It was capped on how much health it gives back on PBE but I'm not sure if they kept that.
+  * **Cull**() - Same
+  * **Corrupting Potion** - Same